Kumaava/OpenCV-faceRecognition/README.md

 ### Dataset Creator
-Lets create the dataset generator script, open your python IDLE and create a new file and save it in your project folder and make sure you also have the haarcascade_frontalface_default.xml file in the same folderJust like in the previous post we will need to do the following first: cv2 library (opencv library) create a video capture object cascadeClassifier object
+Lets create the dataset generator script, open your python IDLE and create a new file and save it in your project folder and make sure you also have the haarcascade_frontalface_default.xml file in the same folderJust like in the previous post we will need to do the following first: cv2 library (opencv library), create a video capture object, cascadeClassifier object.

 ### Add a dataSet Folder that will take the images from the Webcam
 <img width="931" alt="dataset_file added" src="https://cloud.githubusercontent.com/assets/11708565/26136915/7466e1a2-3adc-11e7-8e71-4281b6b829af.png">